AdvancedCustomFields/docs/fields/post-object.md

 ## Settings
 - **Post Type**
-  Filters available posts via 1 or more post type.
+  Filters the selectable results via 1 or more post type.

 - **Filter from Taxonomy**
-  Filters available posts via 1 or more taxonomy.
+  Filters the selectable results via 1 or more taxonomy term.

 - **Allow Null?**
   Allows the current selection to be cleared and an empty value to be saved.

 - **Multiple**
   Allows you to select more than one choice.
+You may also drag/drop reorder the selected choices.

+- **Return Format**
+  Specifies the returned value format.
+Defaults to 'object'.
+  **Post Object** will return the WP_Post object.
+  **Post ID** will return the post ID.

 ## Template usage
 The Post Object field will return either a single post object (using [get_post](https://codex.wordpress.org/Function_Reference/get_post)) or an array of post objects (using [get_posts](https://codex.wordpress.org/Function_Reference/get_posts).